 With Holiday Season here it’s time for the traditional holiday parties, foods and festivities.
 However, before all the yule tide and joy overtakes your life, it’s also time to start taking some conscious lifestyle precautions so your belly doesn’t start shaking like a bowl full of jelly.

-Therefore, I don’t plan to lose much throughout the season, but I also don’t intend to lose progress after being on MediFast Flex for about six weeks.
+Therefore, I don’t plan to lose much throughout the season, but I also don’t intend to gain either.
 So, here are six things I’ll be doing to avoid packing on the extra pounds while having a holly jolly Christmas.

 Take part in a run streak

 A run streak is when you plan to run at least one mile every day.
 I have done this in the past and it really helps to start my day off right.
 When I’m running I’m always more conscious about the food I put in my mouth because I’m aware of how far I’ll have to go to burn that off.
 So this really serves two purposes for me.
 It gets me active daily in a meaningful way and makes me more aware.

 If you don’t think you have time for this, I promise after a few days you start to make time.
 Make sure your spouse is there to motivate you and encourage you or you are doing this with a group of friends so you can encourage each other.
 You don’t need to do it together, in person though.
 Usually I’m inspired by friends over Facebook and we motivate each other just by sharing our mileage on there.

 If you’re not into running, do a Whatever Streak – yoga, bike riding, walking, Pilates, kick boxing, etc. Make it something that fits into your life and it will be easier to stick to.
 Just make sure you either do one mile each day or whatever the equivalence to that would be for some of the other exercises.

 Be active with your family